apache/jena-site/source/tutorials/rdf_api.md

 <p>Your next exercise is to modify this code to use <code>SimpleSelector
 </code>instead of <code>listSubjectsWithProperty</code>.</p>

-<p>Lets see how to implement some finer control over the statements selected.
+<p>Let's see how to implement some finer control over the statements selected.
 <code>SimpleSelector</code> can be subclassed and its selects method modified
 to perform further filtering:</p>

 ```java
 // select all the resources with a VCARD.FN property